Your Financial Health Matters

 Our mission is to make our community a healthy and productive place to live.
 Our commitment to life care lets us to focus not only on your physical health, but also on your overall well-being.
 This includes your financial health.

 We know financial strains can cause stress, which affects your overall wellness.
 That’s why we’ve simplified our billing experience to make it easier.

 Our Financial Assistance Policy is open to all patients, whether or not they have health insurance coverage.
 We are committed to helping you find a simple, affordable way to address your medical debt, and we will work hard to provide the right solutions for your unique situation and concerns.
-The Financial Assistance Policy varies based on location.
-Please choose the correct policy for the location where you may have received services.

 - Payment plans

 - Debt forgiveness

 For more information or if you have questions about your bill, please call us at (844) 261-7266.

 Llame (844) 261-7266 o (800) 447-1095 para la política en español.